openstack-archive/stx-docs/doc/source/installation_guide/2018_10/simplex.rst

    |                                      |           |         |         |         |            |...
    +--------------------------------------+-----------+---------+---------+---------+------------+...

-Create the 'nova-local' volume group
+Create the 'nova-local' volume group:

 ::